raspberrypilearning/looping-alt/en/step_1.md

 title: What you will learn
 ---

-+ Learning objective 1
++ How to apply your skills to realise your own project ideas
-+ Learning objective 2
++ How to debug your program
-+ Learning objective 3
++ How to reflect on your learning

 --- /collapse ---